Skip to navigation Skip to content

 Some examples of when a patient may not be able to sign:

 • They are in an aged care facility and have dementia.
-The patient is not able to sign.
 It is acceptable for a person in authority to sign on behalf of the patient.
 This might be a manager or a nursing manager

 • They have a physical disability that prevents them from signing.
 A relative may sign on their behalf

-A person in authority at an aged care facility is the same person who is able to sign Medicare claims on behalf of the patient.
+A person in authority at an aged care facility is the same person who can sign Medicare claims on behalf of the patient.

 3